-- Violating University rules, regulations, policies or procedures, including but not limited to those related to conduct of academic duties and those governing the use of University funds and University facilities; - Violation of professional guidelines that apply to the field of the faculty member; - Threats, intimidation, harassment, physical abuse, or any other conduct that endangers the health or safety of any person, or unreasonably interferes with a person's ability to perform University duties including teaching, research, administration, or other University activities, including public service functions on or off campus; - Neglecting or refusing to perform reasonable assigned teaching duties, or quitting duties without due notice; - Intentional and habitual neglect of duty in the performance of academic responsibilities; - Willfully damaging or destroying improperly taking, or misappropriating property owned by the University, a member of the University community, or a campus visitor, or any property used in connection with a University function or approved activity, or unauthorized use of University facilities, or the attempt to commit any such conduct; - Forgely, alteration, misuse of University documents, records, or identification, or knowingly furnishing false information to the University; - The illegal or unauthorized possession or use of firearms, explosives, other weapons or hazardous chemicals; and/or - Conviction of a felony that is clearly related to performance of University duties or academic activities;
+- · Violation of professional guidelines that apply to the field of the faculty member; - Threats, infimidation, harassment, physical abuse, or any other conduct that endingers the health or safety of any person, or unreasonably interferes with a person's ability to perform University duties including teaching, research, administration, or other University activities, including public service functions on or off campus; - Neglecting or refusing to perform reasonable assigned teaching duties, or quitting duties without due notice; - Intentional and habitual neglect of duty in the performance of academic responsibilities; - Willfully damaging or destroying, improperly taking, or misappropriating property owned by the University, a member of the University community, or a campus visitor, or any property used in connection with a University function or approved activity, or unauthorized use of University facilities, or the attempt to commit any such conduct; Forgery, alteration, misuse of University documents, records, or identification, or knowingly furnishing false information to the University;

+The illegal or unauthorized possession or use of firearms, explosives, other weapons or hazardous chemicals; and/or

+Conviction of a felony that is clearly related to performance of University duties or academic activities; Chapter 6 - Academic Affairs - Faculty Code of Policies - DRAFT REVISIONS 11-16-22

 - Other, repeated, misconduct that has not been resolved through the implementation of minor discipline - 2.
 Discipline.
-Serious discipline includes, but is not limited to: - Suspension without pay; - Reduction of salary for a stated period or suspension of "regular" or other increase in salary; - Reduction of academic rank or suspension of promotion eligibility and/or - Temporary or permanent removal of faculty appointment.
-The University will provide due process where loss of academic rank or permanent removal of faculty appointment is recommended in accordance with Code of Policies 6.040.5 and 6.040.7. - discipline of a faculty member.
-Nothing in this policy is to be construed so as to require a Dean to pursue minor discipline or to exhaust the remedies available for minor discipline prior to pursuing serious discipline when, in the Dean's judgment, the unacceptable behavior is sufficiently egregious to warrant action under the serious discipline provisions of this policy. - 6.040.5.1.
+Serious discipline includes, but is not limited to: - Suspension without pay; - Reduction of salary for a stated period or suspension of "regular" or other increase in salary; - Reduction of academic rank or suspension of promotion eligibility; and/or - Temporary or permanent removal of faculty appointment.
+The University will provide due process where loss of academic rank or permanent removal of faculty appointment is recommended in accordance with Code of Policies 6.040.5 and 6.040.7. - 6.040.5.
+Implementation of Serious Discipline.
+The Deans are authorized to recommend serious discipline of a faculty member.
+Nothing the this policy is to be construed so as to require a Dean to pursue minor discipline or to exhaust the remedies available for minor discipline prior to pursuing serious discipline when, in the Dean's judgment, the unacceptable behavior is sufficiently egregious to warrant action under the serious discipline provisions of this policy. - 6.040.5.1.
 Faculty Conduct Committee.
 The University Faculty Conduct Committee ("Committee") shall be composed of tenured faculty members.
 It shall consist of one member and one alternate from different departments in each School elected by secret vote of the members of the tenured faculty.
 Department Chairs and University administrators may not serve on this committee.
 Committee members shall serve for a three-year term and shall not serve more than two consecutive terms.
 At the first meeting of the committee, it shall elect from among its members a chair and secretary.
 In the event that a procedure for conduct review is in process, in so far as possible, the committee constituted during the beginning of the process should complete that case before the committee is dissolved.
 This will not prevent a committee for the ensuing year being selected and empaneled.
 The duties of the committee shall include such duties as indicated in Subsections 6.040.5.2, 6.040.6, and 6.040.7, and any other responsibilities as are assigned to it by the President of the University or the Chair of the Board of Governors.